We've arranged these essential apps by category according to the type of assistance you’ll need.

 Freshsales is a perfect CRM for tracking the progress of your deals, all the way from lead acquisition to conversion.
 It comes with phone and e-mail support and is a good match for e-commerce, SaaS or retail businesses, just to name a few.

-The app uses artificial intelligence to score leads as well as automate tasks like sending follow-up emails or tracking user behaviour.
+The app uses artificial intelligence to score leads as well as automate tasks like sending follow-up emails or tracking user behavior.

 8. Agile CRM